ivansgithub/ivansgithub/README.md

 - 🔭 I’m currently developing an app database.
 - 🌱 I’m currently learning AWS and Spark.
 - 👯 I’m looking to collaborate on data engineer projects.
-- 💬 Talk to me about  Food, Formula 1 :racing_car:, Memes, anything that interests you.
+- 💬 Talk to me about  food, Formula 1 :racing_car:, memes, or anything else that interests you.

 ### My skills include